TimAnthonyAlexander/north/docs/implementation.md

 1. **During processing** (`isProcessing() === true`):
    - Calls `orchestrator.cancel()`
    - Aborts the current AbortController (stops API streaming)
+   - Aborts the shell AbortController (kills any running shell command)
    - Resolves any pending reviews as rejected/denied/cancelled
    - Appends `[Cancelled]` to the assistant's message
    - Returns control to the input field